 Usually it’s to get from one place to another, but there are also many more complicated scenarios, such as “swing down to

-–Consider any Time constraints you may have.
+Consider any Time constraints you may have.
 Do you have to be there by a certain date?
 Do you need to be back home by a certain date?
-How long will it take you?
-How fast can you go?
+How long will it take you or how fast can you go?
 How much time will any side trips or stops likely take?
 The less time constraints you have, the more freedom you have to relax and enjoy the journey.
 You can cheat by flying, but flying doesn’t count as a road trip.
 Sorry you need to drive for a road trip.

-–How you will get food and shelter.
+How you will get food and shelter.
 Food: Eating out?
 Packing for your road tripping journey?
-Shelter: Sleeping in hotels?
+Shelter: Are you sleeping in hotels?
 Sleeping in the car?
-Sleeping in a tent?
-Sleeping in a sleeping-bag out in the rough?
+In a tent?
+Using a sleeping-bag out in the rough?
 Any of these, or any combination of them, can be a valid choice.
 If you plan on eating out and/or staying at hotels, make sure to estimate the costs first to make sure you’re not embarrassed by running of money.
 Remember if you have an Auto Club card, hotels and possibly food might bring a discount at the right places.